Accla/graphulo/SpGEMM_idea.md

 where Ablob is a sorted list of all the tuples in an entire row from remote table A, i.e., Ablob expands to a list of (Arow,AcolF,AcolQ,Avis,Ats,Aval) entries.
 We get this whole row by attaching a scan-time `WholeRowIterator` to the scanner for table A.
-2. Emite the whole row tuples unchanged.
+2. Emit the whole row tuples unchanged.
 3. Continue scanning whole rows from A until there are no more, then finish.

 The second iterator `DotRemoteIterator`